July 4, 2025, 9:03 am | Read time: 2 minutes

 Here’s How

 It’s especially suitable for seedlings.
-If the plants are already a few days older, you need to carefully place them inside the cup or tie them up.
+If the plants are only a few days old, you need to carefully place them inside the cup or tie them up.